discentem/starcm/README.md

 # starcm
 "star-cm"

-- A rudimentary configuration management language that utilizes Starlark, for configuration instead of json or yaml.
+- A rudimentary configuration management language that utilizes Starlark instead of json or yaml.
 Why Starlark?
 It provides variables, functions, loops, and lots more "for free" inside of the configuration files!
-- Starcm is not full replacement for tools like Chef or Ansible, but starcm can be used to bootstrap these tools and many others through features like `exec()`, for shelling out, `template()` for rendering files from templates, `load_dynamic()` for loading additional starcm config files, and much more!
+- Starcm is not full replacement for tools like Chef or Ansible, but starcm can be used to bootstrap these tools and many others through features like `exec()` for calling binaries, `template()` for rendering templated files, `load_dynamic()` for loading additional starcm config files dynamically, and much more!

+# Goal

+Starcm is intended to become a viable alternative for tools like [https://github.com/macadmins/installapplications](macadmins/installapplications), [https://github.com/facebookincubator/go2chef](facebookincubator/go2chef), and [https://github.com/google/glazier](google/glazier).

 # Introduction to starcm language